![]() |

 I had a lot of trouble with my VAT tax refund.
 Got one from one place, but it took 6 months to get the other from Botton Down Roma after much complaining and aggravation.
 And the check was dated months beofre, so I had just enough time to cash it before it went stale!

-If you were to do an about face from this view of the Colloseum you would be facing the entrance to the Foro Romano, i.e., the Roman Forum.
+If you were to do an about face from the Colloseum you would be facing the entrance to the Foro Romano, i.e., the Roman Forum.

 Before I get there, for a little intro, here is an engraving of what the forum may have looked like in its heyday . . .
 I was totally unprepared for the forum, it was one of the most interesting parts of the trip, so if you go there I strongly recommend reading a book or two about it, as just going there with a basic tourbook won't really give you very much of the depth of history that is sitting before you.
 A lot of the columns in the forum are just stumps now, but quite a few buildings are still standing, more than I expected from the references I had seen in Rome tourbooks-- enough that you can get a sense of it being a city square.
 It didn't look anything like I was expecting, so I wish I had gone back a second day to ponder it.
 So much history.
 When you walk through the forum, the incomplete bits and pieces of buildings play on your imagination; there's enough of them still standing-- in the same spot they have been for 2,000 years-- that your sense of time and space gets really twisted.
 Anyway, if you look at the pic above, just to the right of dead center you can sort of make out an archway, and . . .